OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 - device identifiers that may identify a person
 - highly sensitive data whose compromise would lead to reputational harm and/or financial costs
 - any data whose protection is a legal obligation
-- any technical data generated by the application (or its related systems) and used to protect other data or the system itself (e.g., encryption keys).
+- any technical data generated by the app (or its related systems) and used to protect other data or the system itself (e.g., encryption keys).

  A definition of "sensitive data" must be decided before testing begins because detecting sensitive data leakage without a definition may be impossible.